 If you’re under 18 and in serious trouble with the police, you should call the NSW Legal Aid Youth Hotline on 1800 10 18 10.

-If you are an indigenous person then you should let the police know this.
-The police have rules they have to follow when speaking to and dealing with indigenous people.
+If you are an Indigenous person then you should let the police know this.
+The police have rules they have to follow when speaking to and dealing with Indigenous people.
 This includes having to call the Aboriginal Legal Service (“ALS”) if you are arrested and haven’t organised your own lawyer.
-The police must call the ALS after you give them your identification but before they question you.
+The police must call the ALS before they question you.

 If you have a problem or a question, you can send it to us today and we can provide you with free advice, information and referrals to help solve your problem.
 Just click on the button below.Get help now